As of this year I will focus more on natural makeup!

 I wouldn’t say I regret all of my testing, but it sure didn’t make my skin happy being introduced to a new face wash every other month, no matter how gentle it’s supposed to be.

 But now after a year of trying out different oils and products I’ve settled down for the few methods that relates to my simplicity and mantra that less is more.
 Both ingredient and price-wise.
+Going for the all natural makeup look seems to be the right way to go nowadays, as people are hoping to look ‘fresher faced’.
 Yes, I’m utterly sure I will look forty when I’m sixty, and all thanks to some cheap products nature gave us.

 But back to why I have a bunch of makeup lying on my table!
 (Phoeb’s wondering too apparently)